INFY (Infosys Limited) - Investment Analysis (REFRESH)

 |---|---|---|---|

-Infosys is a genuinely high-quality business (28% ROE, $4B FCF, net cash) facing a genuinely existential threat (AI replacing its core labor-arbitrage model).
-The stock is at a historic discount, but that discount may be warranted.
-The honest answer is: we don't know the speed of AI disruption, and the range of outcomes is enormous ($6 to $25 per share).
+Infosys is a genuinely high-quality business (28% ROE, $4B FCF, net cash) facing a genuinely structural threat (AI replacing its core labor-arbitrage model).
+The honest answer remains: we do not know the speed of AI disruption, and the range of outcomes is enormous ($6 to $28 per share).

-For value investors seeking margin of safety, wait for $9-10 (where the dividend yield alone provides 4.5%+ return and you're paying 12x for a still-profitable business).
+For value investors seeking margin of safety, wait for $8.50-10.50 -- where the dividend yield alone provides 4-5% return and you are paying 11-14x for a still-profitable business with a fortress balance sheet.

-Analysis based on: 5 years of SEC 20-F filings (FY2021-FY2025), AlphaVantage financial statements, 1,255 days of historical price data, Q1-Q3 FY2026 quarterly results, and primary source research on AI disruption of IT services.
+Analysis based on: 5 years of SEC 20-F filings (FY2021-FY2025), AlphaVantage financial statements and live quote (Apr 17, 2026), EODHD historical price data, Q1-Q3 FY2026 quarterly results, company IR materials, and primary source research on AI disruption of IT services.